AddyMills/MidiTools/README.md

 # MidiTools
 Scripts that modify MIDI files in some way

+## Fortnite Festival to Rock Band

+A script to move all the events from Fortnite standards to to Rock Band.
+This includes:
+- Moving all animation notes from PART X to PLASTIC X
+- Moving all text events from PART X to PLASTIC X
+  - [idle_mellow] also gets renamed to [idle]
+- Deleting the PART X tracks and renaming PLASTIC X to PART X
+- Making sections based on the SECTION track.
+It currently reads the sections found in there and appends the current count of that event
+- File will be saved in the same folder as the input with "_RB" appended to the name or a custom output

+Usage:
+- Run the script with a midi file as the first argument
+- Optionally: Enter in a folder or file path for the output.
+  - If a folder is entered, or a file that does not end in .mid, the output will be the input filename with "_RB" appended to it, but placed in the folder of the output argument

 ## LyricsNotes

 Add notes to lyrics events.
 Open the script and modify the "toAdd" variable to add your own track names.